Introduction

 Yes, you guessed it right—Yoga!

-Picture this: instead of endless coffee refills and groggy afternoon slumps, imagine your team rejuvenating their minds and bodies through invigorating stretches, mindful breathing, and gentle movements.
+Picture this: Instead of endless coffee refills and groggy afternoon slumps, imagine your team rejuvenating their minds and bodies through invigorating stretches, mindful breathing, and gentle movements.
+These moments of renewal can become a regular part of your workday by doing yoga at workplace.

 Sounds intriguing, doesn’t it?